Romsey Town F.C.: History

-The 1980s saw Romsey consolidate in Division 1 before becoming founder members of the Wessex League in 1986.
+The 1980's saw Romsey consolidate in Division 1 before becoming founder members of the Wessex League in 1986.
 Here they soon became a strong force, and after some encouraging campaigns, they clinched the title in 1990 and enjoyed numerous good cup runs, most notably in 1990 when they lost 1–2 at home to Littlehampton Town in the 4th Qualifying Round of the FA Cup.

 A change of personnel saw Romsey fall into decline, and after a nightmare season in 1993 they were relegated back to Division 1 of the Hampshire League, from where they were again relegated.
-This was despite the club running an extremely successful Youth System with Phil Glass Under 18s winning the Wessex Youth League and reaching Quarter final of FA Youth Cup where they were narrowly beaten by Yeovil Towns Full-time Apprentices, The team captained by Paul Mabey were expected to boost the club for years to come but reluctance by senior management to pick youth meant players were lost for several years, Despite these setbacks, Romsey bounced back and within two years with high-profile local players returning such as Mabey, Paul Glass, Glenn Burnett, Peter Kelly, Stuart Carpenter & James Kirby the good times returned to the Bypass Ground and they won the Southampton Senior Cup and promotion back to the Wessex League.
+This was despite the club running an extremely successful Youth System with Phil Glass' Under 18's winning the Hants Youth League and reaching Quarter final of FA Youth Cup where they were narrowly beaten by Yeovil Town's full-time Apprentices, The team captained by Paul Mabey were expected to boost the club for years to come but reluctance by senior management to pick youth meant players were lost for several years, Despite these setbacks, Romsey bounced back and within two years with high-profile local players returning such as Mabey, Paul Glass, Glenn Burnett, Peter Kelly, Stuart Carpenter & James Kirby the good times returned to the Bypass Ground and they won the Southampton Senior Cup and promotion back to the Wessex League.
 However, they struggled in what had become a much harder competition.
-In 1998, Romsey were again relegated back to the Hampshire League and a series of managers and large turn-over of players saw them slip into the league's third division.
-In 2003, the club hit an all-time low when they bottom but the club were re-elected, and since then they have enjoyed a remarkable upturn in fortunes.
+In 1998, Romsey were again relegated back to the Hampshire League and a series of managers and large turn-over of players saw them slip into the third division.
+In 2003, the club hit an all-time low when they finished rock bottom.
+Fortunately, they were re-elected, and have since enjoyed a remarkable upturn in fortunes.